giovannipozzobon/rp2350pc_job/documents/getstarted.md

 If anyone would fix this for Windows (can't abide it) or Macs (not a billionaire) it would be much appreciated.

 OpenOcd is also required if you are going to upload via the debugger rather than rebooting, which is a bit long winded even with a reset and boot button on the board.
 I think the one downloaded from the Raspi website is required.

-It should compile quite happily under ARM if you want ; just change the paths and/or the platform.
-I notice you can't simply "just change it", it builds fine but won't upload, I wonder if you need to boot it and upload an ARM UF2 ?
+I think if you are uploading from the debugger you have to have previously booted it using a UF2 and the file system.

 ## Code

-This is a brief description on how the module/runtime system works, a better one will be written later.
+This is a brief description on how the module/runtime system worksModules

-### Modules

 The code is not a big lump like previously, it is divided into hierarchical modules.

-At present there are only

-- Common : this provides some common functions
-- DVI : this provides the low level DVI interface
-- USB : this provides the low level USB interface for HID devices (mouse, keyboard, gamepad) and MSC devices (USB key) and File Input/Output
-- Input : this takes the USB input and converts it to ASCII with localisation, tracks the mouse position, and reads the gamepad.
-One gamepad only is supported, if none is provided the keyboard is used for Gamepad 1.

 Each module has a simple demo (except common) in app/main.c which shows the various functionalities.